auth0/docs/articles/email/index.md

 - `{connection.name}`
 - `{user.email}`

 If the **Subject** field is empty, Auth0 will auto-populate this text depending on what type of email you're sending.
-For example, one subject line might be "*Verify your email*".
+For example, one subject line might be "*Verify your email.*"

 ### Redirect To

-You can redirect users to a page on the *Allowed Callback URL* using the following:
+You can redirect users to a specific page on the *Allowed Callback URL* using the following:

 `{application.callback_domain}/result_page`